 You will lie down on a platform that slides into the MRI machine.

 At times, the magnet may be within a few inches of your face.
 It is normal for the MRI machine to make loud knocking noises during some parts of the exam.

 Several studies may be done.
-Contrast medium may be injected into a vein through an IV line for some of the studies.
+Dye may be injected into your vein through an IV line for some of the studies.

-If you were injected with contrast medium, drink plenty of fluids to help flush it from your system.
+If you were injected with dye, drink plenty of fluids.
+This will help flush the dye from your body.

 The radiologist will analyze the results and provide a report to your primary healthcare provider (the person who referred you for the test).
 Your healthcare provider will discuss the results with you when they are ready.